 Most bikes under $1,000 are not designed to tackle really technical and rough terrain, so they don’t have all that much suspension travel (the amount the suspension fork can compress).
 As such, differences between models are relatively small: most often it’s a front suspension-only design with travel that ranges from 80mm to 120mm.
 A 120mm fork is the more capable option in the bumps and off of small drops.
 Having less suspension travel helps keep weight down, which reflects these bike’s cross-country focus.

 SR Suntour is the largest selling bike suspension brand in the world, and their budget-friendly designs are featured heavily on this list.
-Rockshox makes a few mid-range models that you’ll find here, including the XC30 on the Cannondale Trail 4 and Recon Silver on the Diamondback Overdrive Comp, but most are a little too pricey.
+Manitou and Rockshox make a few mid-range models that you’ll find here, including the XC30 on the Cannondale Trail 5, but most are a little too pricey.
 If you come down in price closer to $500, such as the Cannondale Catalyst 3 above, expect an off-brand or more basic Suntour design along with less travel.

 If you’re wanting a nimble and lightweight bike for under $1,000, we recommend keeping it simple: an aluminum frame, front suspension fork, and 27.5-inch or 29-inch wheels.
 The closer you get to $1,000 with this setup, the lighter weight and more responsive the bike will be.
 On average, these aluminum hardtails will hover around the 30-pound mark.
 As long as your expectations are reasonable (don’t expect a twitchy, feathery light carbon race bike experience), you can have a whole lot of fun with a mid-range hardtail.